russellkeenan/dataproject3/README.md

-# dataproject3
+# Course Project - Getting and Cleaning Data

-This file describes how the run_analysis.R script works.
+This file describes all the files submitted for the Course Project

 ## Working Directory